anyproto/tech-docs/any-sync/overview.md

 # Protocol overview

-Any-Sync is an open-source protocol designed to create high-performance, local-first, peer-to-peer, end-to-end encrypted applications that facilitate seamless collaboration among multiple users and devices.&#x20;
+Any-Sync is an open-source protocol designed to create high-performance, local-first, peer-to-peer, end-to-end encrypted applications that facilitate seamless collaboration among multiple users and devices.

 By utilizing this protocol, users can rest assured that they retain complete control over their data and digital experience.
 They are empowered to freely transition between various service providers, or even opt to self-host the applications.